vetsin/code-jam-2025/README.md

 ├── main.py
 └── password_manager/
     ├── app/
+    ├── components/
-    └── components/
+    └── util/
 ```

 The layout for the frontend code takes inspiration from [bulletproof-react](https://github.com/alan2207/bulletproof-react/blob/master/docs/project-structure.md).
-We have the `password_manager` library that exposes an app and some components.
+We have the `password_manager` library that exposes a few modules.

-`app.app()` spawns the entire nicegui application, and is used for the very small `main.py`.
-The components are generally any self-contained element that can be used elsewhere.
+- `app/` is responsible for the `app.app()` that spawns the entire nicegui application, and is used for the very small `main.py`.
+- `components/` are generally any self-contained element that can be used elsewhere.
+- `util/` provides utility functions like `todo()`, which assists type checking during development.

 > [!NOTE]
 >